 6.1.
 In chapter 5 the information at present available on the national income and other elements of the national accounts was presented in such a way as to throw light on a number of questions of interest in the formulation of policy.
-The purpose of this chapter is to supplement that information, where this can be done with reliability, in such a way as to illustrate as far as possible the conceptual structure described in previous chapters and at the same time to bring out clearly the structure of statistical data on which this report has been based and the principal items on which no information in available at present.
+The purpose of this chapter is to supplement that information, where this can be done with reliability, in such a way as to illustrate as far as possible the conceptual structure described in previous chapters and at the same time to bring out clearly the structure of statistical data on which this report has been based and the principal items on which no information is available at present.

 6.2.
-The numerical results given in this report are all derived from three basic kinds of information.
-The first is an estimate of the net domestic product at factor cost built up from estimates of the net value added in each branch of activity.
-These estimates were presented in Table 2 of chapter 5.
-The second is a detailed elassification on economic lines of the transactions of public authorities, that is, of the central government, government enterprises, State governments and municipal and other local authorities.
+The numerical results given in this report are all derived from three basic kinds of information())The first is an estimate of the net domestic product at factor cost built up from estimates of the net value added in each branch of activity.
+These estimates were presented in Table 2 of chapter 5,7 The second is a detailed classification on economic lines of the transactions of public authorities, that is, of the central government, government enterprises, State governments and municipal and other local authorities.
 Much of this information was used in chapter 5 but it was not presented systematically or in detail.
-Since this information is for the most part highly reliable being based on actual accounting data (there are exceptions in the case of certain B and C class States but these are not numerically important) and of very considerable interest in itself, it is set out systematically in tables 9, 10, and 11 of this chapter which show respectively a current account of government administration in 1948-49, a current account of general government commercial enterprise in 1948-49, and an account of the capital transactions of government enterprises and general government administration in 1948-49.
-The third type of information relates to the transactions between the Indian Union and the rest of the world, and here again a large volume of information is available from the estimates of India's balance of payments published regularly by the Reserve Bank of India.
-Tables 13 and 14 which show the transactions between the Indian Union and all other countries on current and capital account respectively are based on this information.
+Since this information is for the most part highly reliable being based on actual accounting data (there are exceptions in the case of certain B and C class States but these are not numerically important) and of very considerable interest in itself, it is set out systematically in tables 9, 10, and 11 of this chapter which show respectively a current account of government administration in 1948-49, a current account of general government commercial enterprise in 1948-49, and an account of the capital transactions of government enterprises and general government administration in 1948-49(3) The third type of information relates to the transactions between the Indian.
+Union and the rest of the world, and here again a large volume of information is available from the estimates of India's balance of payments published regularly by the Reserve Bank of India.
+Tables 18 and 14 which show the transactions between the Indian Union and all other countries on current and capital account respectively are based on this information.

 6.3.
 With these three types of information it is possible to go a considerable way in filling in numerically the conceptual structure described briefly in previous chapters.
-This structure involves distinctions between (a) different types of economic activity, in particular the three basic
+This structure involves distinctions between (a) different types of economic activity, in particular the three basic forms, production, consumption and adding to wealth; (b) different classes of transactor, in particular between government and the private sector of the economy, and within the latter between different forms of organization such as enterprises and households; and (c) different classes of transaction, in particular those which involve a transfer of commodities or services and those which do not but instead take the form simply of unilateral payments.